 Office of Research, Development and Technology (RDT)

 RDT manages and coordinates the strategic planning and execution processes for transportation research development and technology (RD&T) across the Department as defined in the Fixing America's Surface Transportation (FAST) Act.
 In addition to coordinating mandated annual RD&T reporting to Congress, the program promotes excellence in research management, develops guidance concerning access to research results, the peer review processes and research ethics and coordinates Departmental participation in initiatives of the White House Office of Science and Technology Policy (OSTP) and the National Science and Technology Council (NSTC).
-RDT program activities directly address and facilitate the achievement of the Secretary’s Innovation goal and includes the administration of the Research Hub, Automated Vehicles and Related Technologies (AV&RT), University Transportation Center (UTC) Program, Technology Transfer (T2) Program, Positioning Navigation Timing (PNT) and Spectrum Management Program.
+RDT program activities directly address and facilitate the achievement of the Secretary’s Innovation goal and includes the administration of the Research Hub, University Transportation Center (UTC) Program, Commercial Remote Sensing & Spatial Information (CRS&SI) Technologies, Technology Transfer (T2) Program, Positioning Navigation Timing (PNT) and Spectrum Management Program.
 Learn more.

 Positioning, Navigation and Timing and Spectrum Management (PNT)